erich666/chex_latex/README.md

 If any file is found that does not end in ".tex," the LaTeX-specific tests will be disabled (for all files, so don't mix .tex with .txt).

+This script will also ignore any text between the following pairs of lines:

+@<foo>>=     <--- really, just searches for "@<" at the start of a line lines of your source code here...
+@.

+and

+\draft
+lines of your draft text here that you don't want tested...
+\enddraft

 Two other more obscure options:

     -O okword